 But make no mistake - sit-and-go play is a completely different monster than cash-game play.
-It's more similar to multi-table tournaments inasmuch as the amount of chips you have is finite.
+It's more similar to multi-table tournaments in as much as the chips you have are finite.
 There are no re-buys and once your chips are gone, you are gone.
 So to win at poker SnGs you need to protect the chips you're given.
 Here's how to do it at every stage of a Sit & Go.

 Avoid Confrontation Early

-If you have a premium hand, by all means bring it in for a raise.
+If you have a premium hand by all means bring it in for a raise.
 I would never advocate anything different.
 What I am saying is there's no reason to try to exploit small edges early.

 Effective stacks 1,500.
 You have 9♠ 9♣ in the big blind.
 The blinds are 20/40.
 There are four limpers to you.
 In a cash game, this is a very easy raise.
 In a sit-and-go I would argue this is a check.
 If you want to raise this hand, you'll have to make it at least 5 or 6x the big blind.
 You'll be out of position for the rest of the hand and there are four limpers in front of you.

 For the sake of the example, you raise the pot to 240.
 The first two limpers fold and both the cut-off and the button call.
 The flop comes Q♥ 4♠ 2♣.
 This flop is fairly decent for your hand.
 Only one over-card and you took the lead pre-flop so you'll have to continuation-bet this flop.
 You bet 2/3 the pot or about 500.
 The cut-off folds and the button calls.

 Now look at the spot you're in.
 You've just put half of your stack into the pot.
 What are you going to do on the turn?
 The pot is now 1,800.
 If you fire again on the turn it will be for all your chips.

 How much can you like your hand?
 The answer is probably not that much.
 Checking and folding is also a pretty bad move, as you have half of your stack in the pot.
 This is why I advocate the check pre-flop while the blinds are low.
 It allows you to avoid a sticky situation like this one.
 There are lots of situations like this.

 With speculative hands that are most likely to be good now but are not a huge favorite, there's no need to balloon a pot to exploit some small edge you may or may not have.

 The amount of chips you'll have to put into play to find out if you do have that edge is far too many to risk when your stack is finite.
 Rather than trying to push your small edges now it's better to conserve your chips for the higher blind levels.

 Just like in cash games, you should play tight from early position.
 By playing tight pre-flop you simplify your decisions after the flop.
 What you want to avoid early on in sit-and-gos is tough situations.

 As you know, tough situations lead to you losing chips, so avoid those tough spots as best you can.